antiguaMob/qt_speed_gauge/README.md

 This application receives simulated speed values over a virtual CAN bus using the class [QCanBusDevice](https://doc.qt.io/qt-5/qcanbusdevice.html).

-It was developed using the following versions,
+It was developed using,
 - Qt 5.13.1
 - Ubuntu 18.04.3 LTS
 - Qt Creator 4.10.1